 Throughout the application process with the Federal Energy Regulatory Commission (FERC), we provided engineering/design support, coordinated with environmental consultants, and responded to FERC’s data requests.
 We participated in and provided design documentation for site visits and audits by the Pipeline and Hazardous Materials Safety Administration (PHMSA).

-Mott MacDonald was responsible for the daily coordination of all field engineering, survey, environmental, cultural resources and right-of-way activities during the preliminary survey phase, which allowed for a “one pass” process to collect all required data.
+We were responsible for the daily coordination of all field engineering, survey, environmental, cultural resources and right-of-way activities during the preliminary survey phase, which allowed for a “one pass” process to collect all required data.
 The use of an advanced GIS and data management system ensured comprehensive, real-time work flows.

 Pipeline routing, workspace, access, construction yards and staging requirements were identified in the initial FERC filing phase, minimizing the need for variances.
 We provided comprehensive justifications to FERC and other stakeholders for increased amounts of proposed construction workspace, resulting in substantial savings in time and construction cost.

 We applied our trenchless expertise to the design of nine crossings using HDD, including a crossing of the Mississippi River.
 The project included unique levee crossings adjacent to the Mississippi River, for which HDD was used inside the levees themselves.

 We provided engineering, drafting, design and construction support for the entire mainline and related facilities, including the following:

 - Launchers and receivers

 - 19 meter stations (4 deliveries and 15 receipts)